chrisbro/alfred-bear/README.md

 ## Todo
 - Create new notes.
 - Append text to existing notes.
-- I need an icon.png in this folder I bet...
 - Create release checklist like [this one](https://github.com/robwalton/alfred-ulysses-workflow/blob/master/release-checklist.md).
 - Create release and all that.
 - Make Github repo public.